 2 Extended summary

 Doctoral education has been going through the reform process in both countries, Montenegro and Albania, similarly as in other European countries, though due to the number of constraints the system is still lagging behind when compared with a doctoral education in the institutions across EU countries.
 On one side, ministries saw the need to focus on doctoral education, and on the other side, universities are still struggling how to develop the whole system, to make it efficient and of high quality.
-There are number of objective reasons for such a situation, and while some of them are relatively easy to tackle, the others are intertwined in a comprehensive social and economic context and they require much more work and engagement of different stakeholders - inside and outside the higher educationsystem.
+There are number of objective reasons for such a situation, and while some of hem are relatively easy to tackle, the others are intertwined in a comprehensive social and economic context and they require much more work and engagement of different stakeholders - inside and outside the higher educationsystem.

 Legal framework, guidelines and regulations.
 Both countries have relevant documents, in particular specific legally defined framework conditions forHE, which also deal with doctoral education.
 However, these laws are mainly concerned with other levels and aspect of education system.
 While the law in Montenegro treats doctoral education in a very modest way, defines only a few aspects and pays little, if any, attention to doctoral students, supervisors, the role of the institution, etc., the legal framework for doctoral education in Albania is even less pronounced.
 Given the very limited number of information and fairly poor insights into existing documents (due to language barrier), it is nonetheless obvious that doctoral education has been only very superficially treated within the system of HE, with insufficiently elaborated regulations and not going beyond formal aspects.
 Such a legal background could limit the role and responsibility of universities and it could become a constraint in further development of the system.